Janus Atlas - Multi-Timeframe Auto-Levels¶

 - Price reaches support level β Daily Low, Weekly Low, or POC zone

-- Check Harmonic Oscillator β Look for STRONG signal or momentum shift (Bear β Bull transition)
+- Check Harmonic Oscillator β Look for STRONG event or momentum shift (Bear β Bull transition)

 - Momentum + level alignment β Oscillator confirmation at key level increases reversal probability